Barcelona, a Gothic and Modernist marvel on the Mediterranean Sea, is a city well known for its quirky, cosmopolitan, cool character.

 2. Barcelona is considered the “best beach city” in the world by National Geographic, but their beaches weren’t used for leisure until 1992

-Today there are seven beaches with a total of 4.5 km of coastline, but before 1992, Barcelona’s seaside was completely run over by industries, and there existed no beach for the use of the city’s populace and tourism.
+Today, there are seven beaches with a total of 4.5 km of coastline, but before 1992, Barcelona’s seaside was completely overrun by industry, and no beach existed for the use of the city’s populace and tourists.

-3. Barcelona is to thank for World Book Day
+3. Barcelona is to be thanked for World Book Day

-La Diada de San Jordi (St. Georges Day) is one of the biggest, most widely celebrated festival days in Barcelona, which takes place on April 23rd and is a celebration of love and literacy.
+La Diada de San Jordi (St. Georges Day) is one of the biggest, most widely celebrated festival days in Barcelona.
+It takes place on April 23rd and is a celebration of love and literacy.

-On this day, it is a tradition to present your near and dear ones with roses and books.
+On this day, it’s a tradition to present your loved ones with roses and books.
 Inspired by this custom, UNESCO declared the day as the International Day of Books.

 4. La Rambla is not just one street… it’s five streets